 We want you to succeed as an individual and as a family on recruiting duty.
 This is your resource guide.
 If you have questions or need assistance, let us know how we can help.
 We welcome you; congratulate you on joining the recruiting family, and thank you for your dedication and support.
 You can also connect with us on Facebook!
 The district has a Facebook page that is open to the public where we share tips and information updates from various services and programs.
 Check us out here!
 The District as well as each RS also has a private group for spouses.
 Simply send a message to the admin with the name of your Marine and where they work to request membership.
-Facebook group for 4th MCD Spouses and Families Chaplain Services
+Facebook group for 4th MCD Spouses and Families There is also a Facebook group just for the District Headquarters Spouses and families.